-The scope of WP1 is the Total Aviation System (TAS) which encompasses all stakeholders involved in aviation: products, operators, crews, and aerodromes, ATM, ANS, on the ground or in the air.
-Therefore, it means that all the categories of accidents / incidents shall be considered.
+The scope of WP1 is the Total Aviation System (TAS), which encompasses all stakeholders involved in aviation, on the ground and in the air: product and software manufacturers, operators, crews, and aerodromes, ATM, ANS.
+This means that all the categories of accidents and incidents shall be considered.

-For this purpose, in D1.1 [8], the different reports from EASA, EUROCONTROL (SRC) were examined.
+For this purpose, in D1.1 [8], the different reports from EASA and EUROCONTROL Safety Regulatory Commission (SRC) were examined.
 Some tendencies were highlighted.
-The following point was to propose a framework to objectively define what are the shortcomings and bottlenecks potentially induced by the current Regulation in the deployed certification processes.
+The subsequent point was to propose a framework to objectively define what are the shortcomings and bottlenecks potentially induced by the current Regulation in the deployed certification processes.
 This framework is based on the following criteria: